2amigos/yii2-google-places-library/README.md

 Google Places API Library for Yii2
 ==================================

-Extension library to interact with [Google Places API](https://developers.google.com/places/documentation/index)
+Extension library to interact with [Google Places API](https://developers.google.com/places/documentation/index) by wrapping the methods of our [2amigos/google-places-library](https://github.com/2amigos/google-places-library) into Yii2 components.

 Installation
 ------------